Important Security Bulletin from SaaS Alerts

 Related posts

-ALLENTOWN, PA — April 30, 2024 — SaaS Alerts, a cybersecurity company delivering an automated software-as-a-service (SaaS) security platform that enables managed service providers (MSPs) to detect and stop unauthorized activity in client SaaS applications, today announced MSP Shield, a new offering that gives MSPs full access to the SaaS Alerts platform to protect their own […]
+Integration provides a single pane to monitor the Microsoft 365 application suite and EDR solution.
+ALLENTOWN, PA — August 6, 2024 — SaaS Alerts, a cybersecurity company delivering an automated software-as-a-service (SaaS) security platform that enables managed service providers (MSPs) to detect and stop unauthorized activity in client SaaS applications, today announced the integration of […]